 For most of us, snowshoeing and hiking are perfect activities in their own right.
 They allow us to exercise, and during winter, it provides peace through a snow-covered landscape, among other things.
-But for kids, especially the younger ones, it might be just a little too peaceful and calm.
+But it might be just a little too peaceful and calm for kids, especially the younger ones.
 A little planning, though, can create a fun snowshoe or hiking experience for kids and also satisfy your own needs.

-Although knowing your route is important with any activity, it becomes especially crucial for kids.
+Although knowing your route is essential with any activity, it becomes especially crucial for kids.

 Understanding what adventure you might find along the way goes a long way in creating fun.
 You can build up excitement or stop for a break at a landmark along the way.

 Furthermore, knowing how far your return trip is can ensure it is suitable for younger bodies that may not have the stamina that a more extended trip requires.
 Especially when snowshoeing in winter, shorter trips (half of the distance your child hikes typically during the summer) are more desirable for kids.

 Even the best of times can be spoiled by a bad mood, an unexpected incident, or a just-in-case not that you didn’t prepare for on your outing.

 For hiking or snowshoeing, snacks and water are essential to keeping energy levels and dehydration at bay.
 For kids, snacks and water can also provide a necessary distraction and something to occupy their hands and minds.
 So, pack enough water for everyone on the hike and plan for various snacks.
 You could also include a special treat worth looking forward to once you reach your destination.